upperstream/ansible-roles/virtualisation/README.md

 the target host.
 Specified user listed in `kvm_users` will be added to `kvm` and `libvirt` groups.

+## VirtualBox

+This task installs VirtualBox on the target host.

 ## VMware

 This task installs VMware Workstation on the target host.
 You need to put VMware installer bundles in `dist_files` directory.
-Although you can put bundles for several versions, the latest version will be automaticallyp picked up to install.
+Although you can put bundles for several versions, the latest version will be automatically picked up to install.

 ## Limitations